If you're looking for clad stainless steel cookware, start with this guide!

 For example, the traditional All-Clad D3 handles are largely hated throughout the cooking world.
 People find them uncomfortable, saying they cut into their hands.

-But if you really hate those handles, there are a lot of other options out there.
+But if you really hate those handles, there are other good options out there.
 Cuisinart Multiclad Pro handles are flattish with swells down each side.
 This design also works well to stabilize a full pot:

 Tramontina Tri-Ply Clad handles are hollow and sort of oval-shaped, with a flare towards the top meant to fit the shape of your hand.
 It's probably the prettiest handle out there: